 About Secret Hitler IO

-Application designed and developed from the original board game by Chris Ozols.
+Application originally designed and developed from the board game by Chris Ozols.
 Due to a fairly complicated UI and text-driven gameplay this application is not mobile-optimized, but should work OK on mobile devices in theory.
 Source code available at github.
 Bugs/issues?
-Contact us via email, discord channel, or open a github issue.
+Contact me via email, discord channel, or open a github issue.

 Secret Hitler is designed by Max Temkin, Mike Boxleiter, Tommy Maranges and illustrated by Mackenzie Schubert.